 Doses vary from one injection of 1 ml every two weeks to one injection of 1 ml every four weeks.

-Like all medicines, Sustanon 250 can have side effects although not everybody gets them.
-In general the side effects which are reported with testosterone therapy include:
+Like all medicines, this medicine can cause side effects although not everybody gets them.
+In general, the side effects which are reported with testosterone therapy include:

 Common (may affect up to 1 in 10 people)